 Providing a safe and secure learning environment for your child is one of Racine Unified’s top priorities.
 To ensure we accomplish this, we regularly review and update our safety and security procedures.
 As a result, we have updated our lockdown procedures, which are set into motion in the unlikely event that a threat of danger exists in or around our schools.

-Beginning this fall, RUSD is implementing the use of ALiCE, an active shooter response training program, (i.e. alert, lockdown, inform, counter and evacuate) in all of our schools.
+RUSD has implemented the use of ALiCE, an active shooter response training program, (i.e. alert, lockdown, inform, counter and evacuate) in all of our schools.
 Security experts across the country believe, as do we, that the use of these additional procedures will enhance student and staff safety.

-For the last several months, all RUSD staff members including principals and teachers, took part in ALiCE training.
+All RUSD staff members including principals and teachers have taken part in ALiCE training.
 The following is a brief overview of what ALiCE is and what students and staff are taught.

 If an intruder enters the building, students and staff should: